Here are the lecture notes for Session 3: Directives, Pipes & Services (2 hours) with a step-by-step hands-on guide.

 Modify

-to add a condition:export class AppComponent { isHighlighted = false; toggleHighlight() { this.isHighlighted = !this.isHighlighted; } }
+app.component.tsto add a condition:export class AppComponent { isHighlighted = false; toggleHighlight() { this.isHighlighted = !this.isHighlighted; } } -

 Update